About our Founder - Hildy Gottlieb

 Hildy Gottlieb is a social scientist and asker of powerful questions.
 She is the co-founder and Chief Boundary Pusher at Creating the Future, and the developer of Catalytic Thinking - the framework for creating a future different from our past, that is the basis for all Creating the Future's work.

-Hildy is a TEDx speaker, a contributor to the Stanford Social Innovation Review and Nonprofit Quarterly, and a blogger at Medium.com.
+Hildy is a TEDx speaker, and a contributor to the Stanford Social Innovation Review and Nonprofit Quarterly.
 She also created and hosted the Making Change podcast, where she interviewed leaders from around the world about the factors that create powerful, positive change.

 All Hildy’s work is rooted in a combination of research and practical experience, built upon her decades as a consultant, a social change theorist, and a serial social entrepreneur.
 Hildy helped develop the current Masters degree program in Community Leadership at Duquesne University (pron.
 Dew-cáyne), where she and her partner, Dimitri Petropolis, taught as professors.
 The team also co-founded the world’s first Diaper Bank, sparking the diaper banking movement across North America, and garnering them a Points of Light Citation from President Bill Clinton.